JayBuckley7/ReactContactList/README.md

 npm start
 ```
 react's default port is 3000
-navigate to: "localhost:3000" in your favorite web browser
+navigate to: "localhost:3000"  &nbsp;
+in your favorite web browser